 Recommended by Caroline and Neil from CK Travels.

-When I think of London two things come to mind, vintage double decker buses and afternoon tea!
+When I think of London two things come to mind, vintage double-decker buses and afternoon tea!
 So, why not combine the two and take Brigit’s Bakery Classic Afternoon Tea Bus Tour.
+This is one of the best cute cafes in London that doubles as a London tour.

 Do not eat lunch before you go!
 If you get too full on the tour you can always take home a wee box of treats.

-Your tour will depart from Victoria Coach station or Trafalgar Square and lasts approximately 90 minutes, depending on the wonderful London traffic of course!
+Your tour will depart from Victoria Coach station or Trafalgar Square and last approximately 90 minutes, depending on the wonderful London traffic of course!

 Recommended by Fiona from Travelling Thirties.